adamaviv/ic220-s19/units/unit_02.md

 What happens if the callee changes the registers?
-Well, that can happen, so if the caller needs those values latter, it is the responsibility of the caller to preserve that information.
+Well, that can happen, so if the caller needs those values later, it is the responsibility of the caller to preserve that information.